SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     }

-The result of the ``i == 1`` comparison is a ``Bool``, and so this second example passes the strict type-check.
+The result of the ``i == 1`` comparison is a ``Bool``, and so this second example passes the strong type-check.
 (Comparisons like ``i == 1`` are discussed in :doc:`Operators`.)

-As with other examples of strict typing in Swift, this approach avoids accidental errors, and ensures that the intention of a particular section of code is always made clear.
+As with other examples of strong typing in Swift, this approach avoids accidental errors, and ensures that the intention of a particular section of code is always made clear.